ibm-cloud-docs/text-to-speech/symbols.md

 # Understanding phonetic symbols
 {: #symbols}

-The {{site.data.keyword.texttospeechfull}} service supports both the standard International Phonetic Alphabet (IPA) and {{site.data.keyword.IBM}} Symbolic Phonetic Representation (SPR) notations to represent the sounds of words.
+The {{site.data.keyword.texttospeechfull}} service supports both the standard International Phonetic Alphabet (IPA) and {{site.data.keyword.IBM_notm}} Symbolic Phonetic Representation (SPR) notations to represent the sounds of words.
 Both notations provide phonetic coding that represents the pronunciation of a word, the sounds that make up the word, how the sounds are divided into syllables, and which syllables are stressed.
 [Language support for IPA and SPR](#supportedLanguages) provides links to pages that document the allowable phonetic symbols for each language.
 {: shortdesc}

 ## Defining a word pronunciation